Proof Artifact Co-training for Theorem Proving with Language Models: Experiments

-We trained models without the initial \texttt{WebMath} pre-training step.
-As expected, co-trained models suffer from this ablation but we were more interested in measuring the effect on pre-trained models on \texttt{mix-1} and \texttt{mix-2}, as they may not benefit from \texttt{WebMath} as much due to the two successive pre-training steps.
+Next, we ablate the effect of \texttt{WebMath} pre-training (instead starting with a model pre-trained on the same English language mix as GPT-3).
+As expected, co-trained models suffer from a performance drop without \texttt{Webmath} pretraining. but we were more interested in measuring the effect on pre-trained models on \texttt{mix-1} and \texttt{mix-2}, as they may not benefit from \texttt{WebMath} as much due to the two successive pre-training steps.

-We report the min validation losses in ~\Cref{fig:webmathablate} (we plan to report evaluation pass-rates as well in a later version of this paper). \texttt{WebMath} appears as substantially beneficial even in the sequential pre-training setup.
+We report the optimal validation losses in ~\Cref{fig:webmathablate}. \texttt{WebMath} appears as substantially beneficial even in the sequential pre-training setup.
 This indicates that PACT is not a replacement for \texttt{WebMath} pre-training, but rather a complementary method for enhancing the performance of language models for theorem proving.

-We speculate that in the presence of \texttt{WebMath} pre-training, features emerging from \texttt{mix-1}/\texttt{mix-2} pre-training steps may be of higher quality, leading to a more effective transfer to the downstream \texttt{PROOFSTEP} objective.
+\subparagraph{Ablating regularization} We rule out the possibility that the benefits from PACT come from simply regularizing our models on the scarce \texttt{tactic} data alone.
+We checked that a \texttt{WebMath > tactic} model trained with 15\% residual dropout achieved a minimum validation loss of 1.01 and 33.6\% pass rate, far below the 48.4\% PACT pass rate.

-\subsection{Effect of model size}
+\subparagraph{Effect of model size}

-Finally we study the effect of model sizes.
-The setup used is the best setup reported in \Cref{fig:mainresults}, \texttt{WebMath > mix1 + mix2 + tactic}.
-The \texttt{837M} model is our main model.
-The \texttt{163M} and \texttt{121M} models respectively have \(12\) and \(6\) layers, with \(d_{\operatorname{model}}=768\).
+Finally, we study how performance scales with respect to model size.
+We use the best training setup reported in \Cref{fig:mainresults}, \texttt{WebMath > mix1 + mix2 + tactic}.
+The \texttt{837m} model is our main model.
+The \texttt{163m} and \texttt{121m} models respectively have \(12\) and \(6\) layers, with \(d_{\operatorname{model}}=768\).
 The learning rates are respectively adjusted to \(0.0014\) and \(0.0016\).

 As demonstrated by \Cref{fig:modelsize}, performance is highly correlated with model size, with larger models generally achieving better generalization even in the overfitted regime.
 We leave as future work a careful study of how evaluation performance is affected when scaling to multi-billion parameter models, as well as the feasibility of deploying them for interactive use by Lean users.